 Entire Agreement.
 The terms of this Contract are intended by the parties as a final, complete and exclusive expression of their agreement with respect to the terms that are included in this Contract, and may not be contradicted or supplemented by evidence of any other prior or contemporaneous agreement.

 National Contract.
-If at any time during the Term of this Contract, or any renewal thereof, Owner or any affiliate thereof enters into an agreement or contract with Contractor to provide services at multiple properties or buildings and such agreement allows for a discount for multiple units serviced by Contractor, such discount shall apply to this Contract on the effective date of such other contract.
+If at any time during the Term of this Contract, or any renewal thereof, Responsible Party or any affiliate thereof enters into an agreement or contract with Contractor to provide services at multiple properties or buildings and such agreement allows for a discount for multiple units serviced by Contractor, such discount shall apply to this Contract on the effective date of such other contract.

 Further Assurances.
 Contractor shall take all such actions and execute all such documents as are reasonable and necessary to implement or evidence the transactions contemplated by this Contract.

 Independent Obligations.
-Notwithstanding anything to the contrary contained in this Contract, Contractor’s obligations under this Contract are independent and shall not be conditioned upon performance by Owner.
+Notwithstanding anything to the contrary contained in this Contract, Contractor’s obligations under this Contract are independent and shall not be conditioned upon performance by Responsible Party.

 Reasonable Consent.
 Whenever consent or approval of either party is required pursuant to this Contract, that party shall not unreasonably withhold, condition or delay such consent or approval, except as may be expressly set forth to the contrary in this Contract.